Dr Richard A Cole

 Research interests

 My research specialises in the history and culture of classical antiquity and how this intersects with new media, in particular video games, virtual reality (VR), and artificial intelligence (AI).
-I have developed a unique, interdisciplinary approach, combining digital humanities with cultural studies and sociological theories of framing to demonstrate the impact that immersive experiences of antiquity have on different communities.
 I am also interested more broadly in the interplay between history and fiction in different forms of historical fiction.
 My PhD (University of Bristol, 2019) made the case for the existence of the ‘historical frame’, defined as an (in)tangible border around historical materials that shapes their reception, and explored how this frame functions in historical fictions set in late antiquity.

 I have published in high impact journals and key edited volumes on how video games and VR experiences are shaping new forms of public history.
-I have also published on the ways in which historical fictions impact the historcial imagination.
-Currently, I am writing a chapter that looks at how questions regarding the authorship of the Iliad and Odyssey can help us better understand AI generated texts today.
+I have also published on the ways in which historical fictions impact how readers imagine the past.
+My forthcoming publications include an essay exploriong how questions regarding the authorship of the Iliad and Odyssey can help us better understand AI generated texts today, a chapter on immersion in what I call 'virtual antiquity', and a special issue for Rethinking History on Virtual Realities as Time Travel.
+Current projects include Game Conscious™ Characters - a MyWorld Collaborative Research and Development project with industry lead Meaning Machine that involves R&D in generative AI systems for in-game characters.

 From 2020-2023, I worked as a postdoctoral researcher on the multidisciplinary, AHRC-funded project The Virtual Reality Oracle (VRO): An Immersive Experience of the Ancient Greek Oracle at Dodona, which created a ground-breaking VR experience of ancient divination that aims to improve educational outcomes in schools.